 In 2016, the National Framework for Gynaecological Cancer Control reported a critical need to improve gynaecological cancer outcomes for Aboriginal and Torres Strait Islander women (including prevention of cervical cancer).
 Aboriginal women are twice as likely to be diagnosed with cervical cancer and four times more likely to die from the disease when compared to non-aboriginal women.
 There has been no reduction in cervical cancer incidence and mortality for Aboriginal women despite the National HPV Vaccination Program and the National Cervical Screening Program.

-Dr Paul Cohen, Director Gynaecological Cancer research, St John of God Hospital Subiaco, will be supervising Dr Powell in her research.
+Dr Paul Cohen, Director Gynaecological Cancer research, St John of God Hospital Subiaco, supervised Dr Powell in her research.
 Dr Cohen is a well-respected and active member for the Australian Society for Colposcopy and Cervical Pathology, The Australian and New Zealand Gynaecological Oncology Group, and the Australian Society of Gynaecological Oncologists (ASGO).

-You can read an update on Dr Powell’s research here.
+You can read the latest on Dr Powell’s research here.

 Genetic profiling of women with low-grade serous ovarian cancer